kildom/triwasm/doc/trivm/Architecture/Memory.md

 Stack can only be located in the data memory.
 Instructions can be only executed for the program memory.

+## Memory models

+The triVM allows flexibility of memory size management.
+Configuration options defines what is the memory size and how it can change.

+> [!WARNING]
+> This feature is no fully implemented yet.
+> You can only use **Fixed memory** with **Minimum and maximum** that are the same.

+There are following basic memory management cases:
+* **Fixed memory** - during initialization, host provides specific memory buffer and it is never changed.
+  * **Minimum and maximum are the same** - host provides memory size that is always the same and it is known at compile time.
+  * **Minimum and maximum are different** - host can provide memory size that in specific range.
+* **Growable** - during initialization, host provides initial memory buffer.
+Guest may request more memory and host will reallocate the buffer to fulfill the guest request or it may report failure to the guest.

+  Minimum size tells what is the minimum memory size that host can provide during initialization.
+  Maximum size tells how big memory can grow.

+> [!NOTE]
+> This section describes a size available for the guest.
+> Memory needed by the virtual machine is actually slightly bigger to store
+> internal state.

 ## Memory organization

 Below diagram shows how the memory in triVM is organized.